 What to consider before getting a bad credit holiday loan

-A high-interest loan might be justified for emergency health care, food, shelter, or a legal expense with dire consequences,” he says, “and even those reasons should be carefully evaluated.”
+It’s best to avoid a bad credit loan unless you are in a real emergency.
+A high-interest loan might be justified for emergency health care, food, shelter, or a legal expense with dire consequences, and even those reasons should be carefully evaluated.

 Try these options before taking out a holiday loan: